creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-22-Pseudo_label_domain_generalization.md

 Using n% of the dataset means:
 - fully supervised setting: only n % of labeled data is used
-- semi-supervised setting: training data = n% of labeled data from source domains + the rest of the dataset remains unlabeld
+- semi-supervised setting: training data = n% of labeled data from source domains + the rest of the dataset remains unlabeled

 They test each combination of the domains A,B,C and D with 3 domains used for training.